jshastings02/MEC8099-Tello-Capture/README.md

 On line 64 of the code you will need to update the path to wherever you have saved best.pt on your device.

 'Enclosing_method' provides an independent coding protocol for shortening the distance between drones, to encapsulate the captured object.
 This can be tested directly without updating any lines.

+'Leader_switch' is an independant code with the algorithm for a failsafe mechanism which allows a follower to take over as the leader in case of loss of control of the starting leader.